-- The gallons per hour (GPH) of water that your machine uses for the final rinse operation; This info is available in user manual and on your machine’s data plate.
+- The gallons per hour (GPH) of water that your machine uses for the final rinse operation; This info is available in the user manual and on your machine’s data plate

 The first call you’re going to make when you’re selecting a dishwashing booster is what energy source will produce heat.
 You got a 3 option: electricity, gas, and steam.

 Electric Booster Heater